 Each 1,200-1,400 word analytical article must offer a concise and authoritative statement of the event or issue in question.
 An article must provide relevant, precise and authoritative background information.
 It also must offer a sober and analytical judgment of the issue as well as a clinical evaluation of the importance of the event.
 Authors must cite facts of controversial nature to the Editor who may contact other experts to confirm claims.
 Since Analyst articles are based on solid evidence, rather than rumors or conjecture, they prove to be reliable sources of information on the region.
 By offering balanced and objective analysis while keeping clear of inflammatory rhetoric, The Analyst does more to inform our international readership on all sides of the issues.

 The Editor reserves the right to edit the article to conform to the editorial policy and specifications of The Analyst and to reject the article should it not be acceptable to our editorial committee for publication.
 On acceptance and publication of the edited version of the article, The Central Asia-Caucasus Institute will issue the honorarium to the author.
-The copyright for the article or field report will reside with the Central Asia-Caucasus Analyst.
+The copyright for the article will reside with the Central Asia-Caucasus Analyst.
 However, the author may use all or part of the contracted article in any book or article in any media subsequently written by the author, provided that a copyright notice appears giving reference to the contracted article's first publication by the "Central Asia-Caucasus Analyst, Central Asia-Caucasus Institute & Silk Road Studies Program Joint Center."

 Analytical articles require a three to four sentence introduction to the article based on a news hook.
 Rather than a general, overarching analysis, the article must offer considered and careful judgment supported with concrete examples.
 Analytical article structure: Ideal length between 1200 and 1400 words.